 Baked Ziti With Spinach, Zucchini & Mushrooms

 Saute the zucchini for three minutes, then add the spinach and mushrooms and saute for another two minutes.
 Remove from heat and set aside.

 Brown the ground turkey.
-Once it’s thoroughly cooked, mix it with the sauteed veggie mixture, chopped parsley and two jars of pasta sauce.
+Once it’s thoroughly cooked, mix it with the sauteed veggie mixture, minced garlic and two jars of pasta sauce.

 Take a couple of spoonfuls and cover the bottom of a 9×13 glass pan (or casserole dish).
 Add 1/2 of your ziti, 1/2 of the remaining meat sauce, 1/2 of the ricotta and 1/2 of the mozzarella.
 Repeat this step with the remaining ingredients and top with parmesan cheese.